clarkspencerc/horiseon-marketing/README.md

 added semantic HTML elements
-refactored CSS for the new semantic elements moved footer next to header in css added classes & divs for benefit section and condensed the CSS for benefit section
+refactored CSS for the new semantic elements moved footer next to header in css added classes & divs for services section and condensed the CSS for services section moved font family and color to body CSS selector to make code more DRY

 ## Purpose